-Students pushed past guards and forced open the gates.
-Once inside parliamentary grounds, they sat in front of the building to block Parliament leaders from getting out.
+They pushed past guards and pried open gates.
+Once inside parliamentary grounds, they sat in front of the building to block lawmakers from getting out.

 “The group of protesters was massive,” said Jabulile Newman, 21, a university junior who attended the demonstrations.

 Police “started throwing grenades and firing tear gas,” Newman said.

 Aziz Matthews, 23, a university senior, said, “The protest was peaceful, but we were met with violence from the police.